Gary Holt (footballer)

-Gary James Holt (born 9 March 1973) is a Scottish football player and coach, who was most recently the sporting director at Falkirk.
+Gary James Holt (born 9 March 1973) is a Scottish football player and coach, who is currently the manager of Partick Thistle Women.
 Holt first played competitively for Kilmarnock, making 138 appearances, before transferring to Norwich City, where he made 168 appearances.
 During his time with Kilmarnock and Norwich he also received ten caps for the Scotland national football team, scoring one goal.
 Later in his career, Holt also played for Nottingham Forest, Wycombe Wanderers, Colchester United and Lowestoft Town.

+His playing style was marked by his energy and stamina.
+"Others were blessed with greater talent, but Holt could always out-beat their heart.
+And run.
+Boy, could he run."
+As a result of this, Norwich City fans nicknamed him 'Three Lungs'. coincidentally, in 2004, he required hospital treatment for a collapsed lung.

 After his retirement from playing football, Holt joined the Norwich City Academy.
 He then managed Falkirk for just over a year until June 2014, when he returned to Norwich as a first-team coach.
 Holt was then head coach of Scottish Premiership club Livingston for over two years, until his resignation in November 2020.
-In January 2021, Holt returned to Falkirk as sporting director, but resigned 12 months later.
+In January 2021, Holt returned to Falkirk as sporting director, but was sacked 12 months later.